CattoFace/barrcodes/documents/blog-building.md

 ## Preparing Some Articles
 I'm sure most would agree with me that writing Markdown is much nicer than writing articles directly in HTML so what I need is some way to convert a Markdown file to an HTML file.
-An earlier version of this site used a very useful JS library called [marked.js](https://marked.js.org/) which can parse and convert the Markdown on the client-side browser.
+An earlier version of this site used a JS library called [marked.js](https://marked.js.org/) which can parse and convert the Markdown on the client-side browser.
 I later decided to save everyone else the little computation it costs and convert it on my side with another useful tool called [Pandoc](https://pandoc.org/), which can convert between a huge amount of text formats in the CLI.
 To convert all of the documents easily, I wrote a git pre-commit hook(surprisingly simple, simply write a bash script and save it as .git/hooks/pre-commit) to check if any of the Markdown files were modified later than their HTML counterparts, and convert it if it was.
 A very simple and effective system:
 ```bash